Top Joint Health Supplements Backed by Science (Glucosamine, Omega‑3, Curcumin)

 5. MSM (Methylsulfonylmethane): Pain Relief & Mobility Support

-What it is: Organic sulfur compound involved in connective tissue formation.
+Organic sulfur compound involved in connective tissue formation.
+May decrease pain and support joint mobility. ⁹

 Evidence & Benefits: